Lentsu/project/README.md

 `<command-label> <args>\n`

-Where 'command-label' is an upper case character for the command and '<args>' is a null terminated string of whitespace separated arguments.
+Where `<command-label>` is an upper case character for the command and `<args>` is a null terminated string of whitespace separated arguments.

 ## Commands: